woojiahao/Taiga/docs/moderation_commands.md

 ## nuke
 ### Description {docsify-ignore}
-Nukes a certain number of messages, from 0 up to 99
+Nukes a certain number of messages, from 0 up to 99, you can alternatively pass a valid Regex expression such that only messages that contain the matching regex will be deleted
 ### Syntax {docsify-ignore}

-> nuke { Number to nuke, 0-99 }
+> nuke { Number to nuke, 0-99 } ({ Regex Expression })

 ### Example {docsify-ignore}

-> nuke 10
+> nuke 10 (\d+)

 ## mute
 ### Description {docsify-ignore}